Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 1. After a meeting or discovery session

-Suppose it’s been over a week since you had a call or face-to-face meeting with a prospect and they still haven’t got back to you with a buying decision.
+Imagine it’s been over a week since you had a call or face-to-face meeting with a prospect, and they haven’t yet made a buying decision.

-Whatever the reason for their stalling, you can help by reaching out with some extra information that they’ll find useful or reassuring.
-This could be a case study, a testimonial video, a breakdown of pricing options, a list of product integrations—anything that can help crush the doubts or objections they may still have.
+Regardless of the reason for their hesitation, you can assist by providing additional information that addresses their concerns and reassures them.
+This might include a case study, a testimonial video, a detailed breakdown of pricing options, or a list of product integrations—anything that can help alleviate their doubts and objections.

-Of course, you’ll want to bring up as many important facts and answer as many questions as you can during the initial meeting or call.
-But since you probably won’t manage to address everything, a follow-up email with more information can be a great opportunity to nudge your prospect over the line.
+While it’s important to cover as many key points and answer as many questions as possible during the initial meeting or call, it’s likely you won’t be able to address everything.
+A follow-up email with supplementary information can be an excellent way to nudge your prospect closer to a decision.

-✍ Example: “Hi [prospect name].
-I know that [relevant topic] was something you wanted to learn more about on last week’s call.
+Example: “Hi [Prospect Name], I know that [relevant topic] was something you wanted to learn more about during last week’s call.
 I’ve attached some additional information that I think you’ll find helpful.
-Are you free for another call next week?
-How’s Tuesday morning?”
+Are you available for another call next week?
+How about Tuesday morning?”

 2. When an email just won’t cut it